General Product Design Features

 Pins are turned from 15-5 stainless steel round stock.
 All material is aircraft quality, grade XM-12 and meets the following specifications: AMS 5659, BMS 7-240, AMS 5862, and ASTM A564.
 For more information about 15-5 PH and other such materials, visit your Metallurgical consultant.

 Manufacturing - McMillan Design, Inc. is the only manufacturer of the Sea Catch product.
-It is contracted to be made and assembled at Cutting Technology, Inc. and GMS Metal Works, Inc., both of Auburn, WA.
+It is made in Washington state in the United States.
 Manufacturing processes follow rigid, national-level standards of precision-jet cutting, machining, welding, heat treating, and final assembly.

 Welding, Heat Treatment, and Lubrication - All welding is with 17-4 SS wire only.
 All welded parts and pins are thoroughly cleaned and heat treated to H-1025 which increases the rating of the welding by 20-30% and the parts by 15 %.
 Heat treating also results in improved mechanical, fatigue and corrosion properties across the board.
 Final assembly of the product includes the light application of a lubricant to each pin such as AQUA Lube, to protect the pin surfaces from pitting during extended marine use and aid in smooth mechanical function of the device.
 For higher capacity units, an NLGI #2.5 grease with moly added and a temperature range from 0 to 425F is applied.
 Customer may request lubrication material of choice.